Book a demo—

 Cafés & Restaurants

-Market performance indicates brand's share of foot traffic, reflecting competitive strength and customer preference within its industry landscape.
+Market performance percentile indicates brand's share of foot traffic, revealing its competitive strength and customer preference.

-Average check reveals customer spending habits, showing trends in revenue per transaction and informing pricing or promotional strategies.
+Average check reveals customer spending habits, influencing revenue and profitability strategies.